search-oriented-conversational-ai/search-oriented-conversational-ai.github.io/_pages/scai-qrecc-2022.md

 ### Submission

 You need access to TIRA to be able to upload your submissions.
 Request access to TIRA by filling out <a href="https://forms.gle/fwfo6fUoHUXdsGGM6">this short form</a>.

+### Task Committee
+* Maik Fröbe, Martin Luther University of Halle-Wittenberg
+* Svitlana Vakulenko, University of Amsterdam